isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 the Universities hit the network.

-The Uplift process provides means to newsgroup regulars to deal with a larger number of newbies sucessfully, avoiding burnout and flamewars.
+The Uplift process provides means to newsgroup regulars to deal with a larger number of newbies successfully, avoiding burnout and flamewars.
 Uplifting converts newbies into useful netizens faster than usual, too, and uses these fresh converts to deal with even newer newbies if applied successfully.